Kruithne/spooder/README.md

 - The `CLI` is responsible for keeping the server process running, applying updates in response to source control changes, and automatically raising issues on GitHub via the canary feature.
 - The `API` provides a minimal building-block style API for developing servers, with a focus on simplicity and performance.

-> [!WARNING]
-> `spooder` is stable but still in active development.
-Backwards compatibility between versions is not guaranteed and breaking changes may be introduced.
-Consider pinning a specific version in your `package.json`.

 # CLI

 The `CLI` component of `spooder` is a global command-line tool for running server processes.